Frequently Asked Questions

 The famous Irish poet and playwright Oscar Wilde described the area best when he said that Connemara is ” Wild mountaineous country, magnificent in every way – a savage beauty”.

 Known as “the Gemstone of Ireland” Connemara Marble is the standout Irish geological and gem material and is therefore recognised as the iconic stone of Ireland and indeed a rare gemstone.
 Its use in jewellery can be regarded as one of Ireland’s indigenous industries, and the handstone quarrying of Connemara marble is a centuries-old endeavour.

 Connemara Marble is the perfect choice for anyone who would like to incorporate green tones into their jewelry wardrobe.
 The soft hues will suit any skin tone and the feel of smooth, cooling, natural stone on your skin is said to bring serenity to the wearer.

-For deliveries to the US, goods are shipped once weekly and take approximately 2- 3 weeks from the date of dispatch.
+For deliveries to the US, goods are shipped once weekly and take approximately 2 weeks from the date of dispatch.
+Once your parcel arrives with our handling partner in the USA they in turn, will send it onto you with UPS.

 For European deliveries when goods are in stock, orders may be delivered within 5-7 working days following the day of ordering.

-All prices are inclusive of Tax, VAT and Customs Duty except where otherwise stated.
+All prices are inclusive of Tax and VAT.

 Always protect your jewellery from sharp blows, scratching, chemicals, sunlight and heat/cold.
 Ideally, store your jewellery in a soft lined box or pouch.
 Try to keep pieces apart, so that they don’t rub together or tangle up.

 - Wear jewellery for appropriate tasks, avoid wearing rings when cleaning, gardening or performing sporting activities.

 - Don’t let your jewellery come into contact with nail polish removers, perfume and hairspray.